-Cuckoo relies on four main configuration files:
+Cuckoo relies on six main configuration files:

-- cuckoo.conf: for configuring general behavior and analysis options. - <machinemanager>.conf: for defining the options for your virtualization software. - processing.conf: for enabling and configuraing processing modules. - reporting.conf: for enabling or disabling report formats.
+- cuckoo.conf: for configuring general behavior and analysis options. - auxiliary.conf: for enabling and configuring auxiliary modules. - <machinery>.conf: for defining the options for your virtualization software (the file has the same name of the machinery module you choose in cuckoo.conf). - memory.conf: Volatility configuration cuckoo.conf

+- processing.conf: for enabling and configuring processing modules. - reporting.conf: for enabling or disabling report formats.